Die Sendung mit der Maus: Format

 Aimed at young children, the program has a magazine format, with several segments, some humorous, others educational presented in a simple, straightforward manner.
 Many of the show's early viewers are now adults whose children are forming the second generation of viewers.
 It is not uncommon for children to watch the program with their parents or for children to stop watching around the age of 10 or 12 and then come back at the age of 18.
 The German newspaper Welt am Sonntag found that although the target age was from about four to eight, the average age of viewers was 39.

 Each show consists of several segments, the Lachgeschichten ("laughing stories") purely to amuse, and the Sachgeschichten ("non-fiction stories" or "documentaries"), short educational features on a variety of topics, such as what must be done before a plane can take off, how holes get into Swiss cheese or stripes into toothpaste.
 These are punctuated by a short cartoon with the mouse, often with one or more of its friends.

 Introduction

-The show starts with its theme music, unchanged since 1971 and recognized throughout the German population.
+The show starts with its theme music, unchanged since 1971.
 The introduction consists of a few bars of the theme and a German voice-over describing three topics in that week's show, ending with introducing the mouse, the elephant and the duck.
 The intro would be repeated once in a foreign language.
 Initially, Turkish, Spanish and Italian were used, in order to include the children of foreign guest workers (Gastarbeiter).
 Today, another foreign language would be introduced every week.
 The foreign language is shortly revealed after the intro with ever the same phrase, like "Das war... klingonisch!"
 In this way, the mouse introduced children to more than 100 different languages, not only the more commonly known languages like English, French or Spanish, but also more obscure languages like Aramaic and Afghan Dari, or fantasy languages like Klingon or "elephantese".